lazzytim/thunder-rpc/README.md

 Sometimes it happen, to repair it, open your task manager ( CTRL+SHIFT+ESC) and search for `ThunderRPC Reworked vx.x`, right-click on it and choose `End Task`.
 It should repair your problem.
+If not you may forgot to close it into your system tray icon.

 - The RPC isn't showing on my Discord profile, why ?